Central Asia–China gas pipeline: History

 The Kazakh section of the pipeline was inaugurated on 12 December 2009 during Chinese leader Hu Jintao's visit to Kazakhstan.
 The whole pipeline was inaugurated on 14 December 2009 in a ceremony in Saman-Depe during Hu Jintao's visit to Turkmenistan with the leaders of Turkmenistan, Uzbekistan and Kazakhstan.
 On 13 June 2010 China and Kazakhstan signed an agreement on a branch line from Western Kazakhstan.

 The second line was completed by the end of 2010.
 Construction of the third line began in 2012.

-The construction of a fourth line of the pipeline, "Line D", was to have been launched at the end of 2014.
+The construction of a 966 km fourth line of the pipeline, "Line D", was to have been launched at the end of 2014.
 However, the fourth line has been dogged by delays.
 As of August 2021, one tunnel in Tajikistan had been completed.
 No date has been set for final completion.
 In May 2023, General Secretary of the Chinese Communist Party Xi Jinping urged Central Asia's leaders "to accelerate laying Line D", and an unnamed Chinese official reportedly said separately, "Central Asian pipelines are considered a cornerstone investment in China's energy and geopolitical space.
 It's a supply channel with strategic value that supersedes commercial concerns."

-S&P Global reported in December 2023, "PetroChina expects to resume the construction of Line D of the Central Asia – China Gas Pipeline (CAGP) in 2024..." and "...the contract was still under final negotiations.
+S&P Global reported in December 2023 that "PetroChina expects to resume the construction of Line D of the Central Asia – China Gas Pipeline (CAGP) in 2024..." and "...the contract was still under final negotiations.
 The main disagreement remaining was over prices and the delay in finalizing the upstream gas supply contract was the main reason for the suspension of Line D's construction..."
+In January 2026, state-owned Тurkmengaz stated that the Galkynysh gas field was to be developed in seven phases, of which the first stage had already been completed successfully.
+The fourth phase, to be started in early 2026, would include completion of Line D.